 Environmental

 Integral to our study was the invaluable cultural wisdom imparted by the Tjiwarl Rangers.
-With their approval, we documented culturally significant flora and their traditional applications, enhancing the scientific data with cultural depth.
-Furthermore, we proposed strategic monitoring sites in ecologically sensitive areas, laying the groundwork for future monitoring efforts, supported by both the community and professional consultants.
+With their approval, we documented culturally significant flora and their traditional applications, enhancing the scientific data with essential cultural depth.
+This ensures that the environmental management plan reflects a holistic understanding of the land.

 LET'S SHAPE A SUSTAINABLE FUTURE TOGETHER